writethedocs/www/docs/conf/eu/2017/boat.rst

 Boat description and details will be announced when we have a more accurate estimate of the number of registrations, as this will affect which boat we will hire.

+**This activity is priced separately and is not included in your conference ticket.** Please `register here <https://ti.to/writethedocs/write-the-docs-eu-2017>`_.